-There’s more to social media marketing than just creating a social media profile for your brand.
+There’s more to social media marketing than just creating a profile for your brand.
 Just like in any form of advertising, you need to know how to communicate with your customers and stand out from your competitors.

 Social Media Marketing involves creativity to publish an engaging post to catch the attention of the public.
 It can be in the form of a video, picture, or shared content.
 With the emergence of new social media features, there are tons of ways to get your message out there to your target audience.
-To help you decide on which content suits your audience best, you did the right thing of partnering with a social media agency to put your company on the right track during the first stages.
+To help you decide on which content suits your audience best, you did the right thing of partnering with a creative agency to put your company on the right track during the first stages.

 Things to prepare before the big meeting

 Don’t be scared.
-Most social media companies have encountered individuals who may not know much about social media marketing strategies.
+Most social media agencies have encountered individuals who may not know much about social media marketing strategies.
 Besides, it is their job to fill you in with the details and apply the right strategies for a successful campaign.
 But, as a business owner, you also need to be knowledgeable about the actions they are taking to boost your brand.
 It doesn’t have to be specific, the basics will do.

 Laying down the facts

 Here are some questions they would ask during the big day.
 To have a fruitful meeting, it would help a lot and expedite the brainstorming process if you have these on your notes.
 It will also help the agency to make the best solutions for your budding brand.